Ginger, Honey & Orange Mini Bundt Cakes

 Ginger, Honey & Orange Mini Bundt Cakes and mini loaves make perfect gifts!
 Great for dessert or afternoon tea!

-Developing the flavors
+Developing the flavors in this Orange Ginger Cake

 As the mini bundt cakes cooled (and the mini loaves that I made as well), they firmed up a bit.
 Making bundts, whether large or small, means that you have an increase in surface area aka ‘crust’.
 There is a fine line between too much crust on a bundt and just the right amount of firm outer layer.
 One of my goals was to keep this crust to a minimum so that the whole cake was soft.
 In addition to adding flavor, the honey helped me to achieve this.